 And sampling craft beers in the plethora of breweries around Portland is also a perfect rainy day activity!
 Breakside Brewery in NW Portland offers a huge and lively indoor space, a wide selection of brews, and generous portions of delicious grub.

-Basecamp Brewing is another lively spot that has events going on year-round.
+Culmination Brewing is another lively spot that has events going on year-round.
 Their beers are outstanding and be sure to check out their awesome merchandise before you leave!